Home

 There would be still quite a lot to be done.

-The rest of the day is, as one might say, "at your leisure."
-Rest, sleep, eat, play Monopoly or Uno.
+The rest of the day is, as one might say, "at leisure."
+We rest, sleep, eat, and play Monopoly or Uno.

 5 km

-A relaxed hiking stage: an hour and a half descent through the valley to the road at Sirsir La.
-No river crossings or other adventures; along the way, we encounter a shepherd, about 300 sheep, and several goats, but no one else.
-Also the previous days, there had been no one else around except for us and a few local herders.
+A relaxed hiking stage: an hour and a half descending through the valley to the road at Sirsir La.
+No river crossings or other adventures; along the way we meet a shepherd, around 300 sheep and various goats, and nobody else.
+During the last few days as well, apart from us and a few local herders, there was nobody on the trail.

-Soon, a minibus arrives, and we are all driven to Leh with our gear.
-The road to Hanupatta starts as a dirt road, but construction is going on everywhere.
-There are probably more guest workers from Bihar in the whole valley than local residents.
-The valley narrows into a very tight gorge; after 30 kilometers, we reach NH1 - finally, a two-lane road again.
-The route now mostly follows the Indus River uphill.
-Although there are occasionally some irrigated areas along the river, there are also gorge-like sections in between.
-There's not much usable space for settlements in this area.
+The horseman receives the remaining food supplies and sets off with his animals back to Kanji, following the same route as our trek.
+Soon a minibus arrives, and all of us, together with the equipment, are taken to Leh.
+At first, the road to Hanupatta is little more than a dirt track, but construction is going on everywhere.
+Presumably, there are more migrant workers from Bihar in the entire valley than local residents.
+The valley narrows into a very tight gorge; after 30 kilometers we reach the NH1 - finally a two-lane road again.
+From there, the route follows the Indus upstream for most of the way.
+There are occasional irrigated patches alongside the river, but in between lie stretches that are almost canyon-like.
+There is really not much usable space for settlements here.

-After about five hours of driving, we arrive in Leh at the Yartsa Guesthouse, where our landlady Diskit greets us warmly.
-In the city, we find that the Penguin Restaurant has been replaced by a new name, "Lamayuru," but at least there is some semblance of Western food there (although it doesn't quite compare to the Chicken Cordon Bleu from the Penguin).
+After about five hours on the road, we arrive in Leh at the Yartsa Guesthouse, where our host Diskit welcomes us warmly.
+In town, we find that the former Penguin Restaurant now bears a different name, "Lamayuru," but at least they still serve something resembling Western food - even if it does not quite match the Penguin's Chicken Cordon Bleu.

 Brilliant morning: Chomotang is just over 6000 meters high.